mikelseverson/api-boilerplate/README.md

 Let's get learning..

-This project will serve as a boilerplate for my future node mongo and express API development.
+This project will serve as a boilerplate for my future node mongo and express API development for web apps.
 The progress will be documented as I progress through the api development course available on frontendmasters.

 Below I am going to keep a development journal for this project in order to write a summary of the project, learning process, struggles, and whatever else comes up as I develop it.